crewtimer/crewtimer-doc/general/LegacyLivestream.md

-# Kiosk Mode and Live Stream Support
+# Legacy Kiosk Mode and Live Stream Support

 **Note: This page documents the legacy livestream support in CrewTimer.
-New users of livestream are encouraged to use the new [Livestream Overflay](https://admin.crewtimer.com/help/LiveStream) capability.**
+New users of livestream are encouraged to use the new [Livestream Overlay](https://crewtimer.com/help/LiveStream) capability.**

 ## Kiosk Mode